-The Audit and Risk Committee meets on at least a termly basis and provides a forum for reporting by the College's internal, regularity and financial statements auditors, who have access to the Committee for independent discussion, without the presence of College management.
+The Audit and Risk Committee meets on at least a termly basis and provides a forum for reporting by the College's internal, regularity and financial statements auditors, who have access to the Committee for independent discussion, without the presence of College management should they feel it is required.
 The Committee also receives and considers reports from the main FE funding bodies as they affect the College's business.

 Name Audit & Risk Committee

-Mark Sweeney (Chair) 4 out of 4

-Alex Middleton 3 out of 4
+Alex Middleton 5 out of 5

-Diane Moore 3 out of 4
+Diane Moore (Chair) 4 out of 5

-Rouzbeh Faramarzian 3 out of 4
+Rouzbeh Faramarzian 1 out of 2

+Thomas Streater 3 out of 3

+Adam Morley 2 out of 3